processing/p5.js-web-editor/developer_docs/testing.md

 This folder contains the inital redux states that you can provide to the ``reduxRender`` function when testing.
 For example, if you want to render the SketchList component with a username of ``happydog`` and some sample sketches, ``redux_test_stores\test_store.js`` contains a definition for that state that you can import and provide to the renderer.

 ## Testing plain components
-If it doesn't contain ``connect(mapStateToProps, mapDispatchToProps)(ComponentName)`` or use hooks like ``useSelector``, then your component is not directly using Redux and testing your component will be simpler and might look something like this:
+If it doesn't contain ``connect(mapStateToProps, mapDispatchToProps)(ComponentName)`` or use hooks like ``useSelector``, then your component is not directly using Redux and testing your component will be simpler and might look something like the code below.
+Notably, we descibe the component being tested as the [subject under test](http://xunitpatterns.com/SUT.html) by creating a function called ``subject`` that renders the component with the subject dependencies (the props) that are defined in the same scope.
+They're declared with ``let`` so that they can be overwritten in a nested ``describe``block that tests different dependencies.
+This keeps the subject function consistent between test suites and explicitly declares variables that can affect the outcome of the test.

+*MyComponent.test.jsx*
 ```js
 import React from 'react';
 import { unmountComponentAtNode } from 'react-dom';